Skip to content

 It is different from prostate cancer surgery

-Robotic simple prostatectomy is not radical prostatectomy.
+This operation is not radical prostatectomy.
 Radical prostatectomy is used for prostate cancer and removes the whole prostate and seminal vesicles.
-Simple prostatectomy is a BPH operation for obstruction from benign enlargement.
+The BPH version treats obstruction from benign enlargement.

-That difference matters because prostate tissue remains after simple prostatectomy.
+That difference matters because prostate tissue remains after this surgery.
 Patients still need PSA context, cancer-risk discussion, and follow-up appropriate to their age and history.

 When it may beat smaller BPH procedures

 UroLift and Rezum can be strong options for selected men, but they do not solve every prostate.
-TURP and HoLEP remove tissue through the urethra and may fit many men who need more than an office procedure.
-Robotic simple prostatectomy is usually reserved for large-gland or complex anatomy where a more definitive tissue-removal operation is worth discussing.
+Aquablation, TURP, and HoLEP remove tissue through different routes and may fit many men who need more than medication or an office procedure.
+A robotic large-gland operation is usually reserved for complex anatomy where a more definitive tissue-removal approach is worth discussing.

-The American Urological Association includes simple prostatectomy, including robotic-assisted simple prostatectomy, among surgical options when prostate size and patient factors make it appropriate.
+The American Urological Association includes open, laparoscopic, and robotic-assisted surgery among options when prostate size and patient factors make this approach appropriate.
 The practical question is not which treatment is newest; it is which treatment fits the prostate and the patient's goals.

 Recovery and catheter planning